Reed Armin Smalley

 Our family wishes to thank the many family and life-long friends who added joy to dad’s daily life.
 A Celebration of Life gathering will be planned in early November at the family home.
 We also wish to thank the outstanding members of the Kansas City Hospice in-home health care system (Cara, Crispian and Leticia in particular), as well as the Kansas City Hospice House - Staff Station A. In lieu of flowers, please send a donation in Reed’s memory to: K.C.Hospice House, 12000 Wornall Road, Kansas City, MO 64145.

-To send flowers to Reed's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Reed Armin Smalley, please visit our floral store.